Studentship faqs

 If you want to know more about how a stipendiary income will affect things such as tax and benefits in your specific case, please contact the UK Department for Work and Pensions.

 With regards to whether you can work during a PhD, the rules are laid out in the UKRI Training Grant Terms and Conditions.
 Essentially, if you are working full-time hours, you cannot have a UKRI-funded PhD in either a full- or part-time study mode (unless you are in a state of suspension).
-If you work part-time, it is recommended this should be no more than ~6-7 hours per week if doing a full-time PhD, and 50% of your hours if doing a part-time PhD.
+If you work part-time, it is recommended this should be an average of no more than ~6-7 hours per week if doing a full-time PhD, and 50% of your hours if doing a part-time PhD.
 In either case, the total number of hours worked on your PhD and part-time job combined should not exceed the Working Time Directive, e.g. regularly >48 hours per week.

 1.14 Where do people go after CENTA?